CodingwithKarim/FreeAI/README.md

 # <h1 align="center">FreeAI</h1>
 <p align="center"><em>Run open-source AI models locally — private, offline, and fully in your control.
-Powered by Hugging Face.</em></p>
+Powered by <a href="https://huggingface.co" target="_blank">Hugging Face</a>.</em></p>

 ![image](https://github.com/user-attachments/assets/2720491b-88e7-4896-8ce7-354d7a2dca01)

-**FreeAI** is your offline control center for running open-source AI models locally — no API keys, no paywalls, no internet required.
+**FreeAI** is your offline AI control center for running open-source AI models locally — no API keys, no paywalls, no internet required.
 While most AI tools demand accounts, subscriptions, or cloud access, FreeAI gives you complete control.
-Download models from Hugging Face, load them in 4-bit/8-bit/full precision, and chat, ask, or generate — all from a clean local UI.
+Download models from Hugging Face, load them in 4-bit/8-bit/full precision, and chat, ask, or text-generate with them — all from a clean local UI.

 ---